digital-land/digital-land/content/guidance/developer-contributions/index.md

 The Ministry of Housing, Communities and Local Government (MHCLG) will [subject to this consultation] maintain a national register of developer contributions in a file called developer-contribution-register.csv.

-All organisations with a statutory duty to publish their own registers of contributions should ensure this file is kept accurate and up to date.
-To update the register you must …
+All organisations with a statutory duty to publish their own registers of contributions should ensure that the following columns in this file are kept accurate and up to date:

 **name**